 Perhaps most important for those looking to increase conversions, we found that consumer purchase likelihood was also positively affected by showing a registered logo in an email.

 In our research, we saw how a leading food delivery services brand with more than half the market share and no logo lost 24% of sales share.
 Meanwhile, the competitor who did display a logo gained 34%.
-BIMI is an all-round no-brainer for businesses and marketers alike.
+BIMI is an all-around no-brainer for businesses and marketers alike.

 7. It puts lesser-known businesses on the map